XS-MLVP/picker/README.md

 ### Installation Test

-Now picker has two subcommands: pack and export.
-You can run the following commands to check their output:
+picker currently has two subcommands: `export` and `pack`.

+The `export` subcommand is used to convert RTL designs into "libraries" corresponding to other high-level programming languages, which can be driven through software.

+> $picker export --help

 ```bash
 Export RTL Projects Sources as Software libraries such as C++/Python Usage: picker